Self publishers are divided by the strategies they use: white hat vs. black hat strategies.

 You can clearly see this if you’ve taken a few mainstream Kindle Publishing courses post the Golden Age era.

-Courses that once solely taught review swapping now have modules that include things such as email marketing and Facebook advertising.
+Courses that once solely taught review swapping now have modules that include email marketing and Facebook advertising.

 Ah yes, getting with the times…

 To give the O.G.
 (Stefan) his credit, he had email marketing content in his course from the start – before some decided to make their own course.